How to Format a Cover Letter (With an Outline and Examples)

 What is a cover letter?

-A cover letter is a one-page document you might send to employers with your resume to apply for jobs.
-Typically, a cover letter is three paragraphs long and includes information like why you are applying for the position, a brief overview of your professional background and what makes you uniquely qualified for the job.
-While some employers might require a cover letter to apply, others might make it optional or exclude it from your application entirely.
+Typically, a cover letter is three paragraphs long and outlines why you are applying for the position, a brief overview of your professional background and what makes you uniquely qualified for the job.
+While some employers require a cover letter to apply, others make it optional.

 Date and contact information